MicrosoftDocs/fabric-docs/docs/data-explorer/kusto-for-powerbi.md

 ## Create a report

-1. Open a an existing KQL queryset from your workspace or create a new one. you can switch the associated database in the drop-down menu on the database pane.
+1. Open an existing KQL queryset from your workspace or create a new one. you can switch the associated database in the drop-down menu on the database pane.

     :::image type="content" source="media/kusto-for-powerbi/select-database.png" alt-text="Screenshot of database pane in a KQL queryset":::